 Born and raised in Jacksonville, Florida, Robbie is a seasoned, professional singer, songwriter, acoustic guitarist and cover artist.
 Both of his parents were singers and their home was always filled with music.
 They had a record collection that included the great standards of singers like Frank Sinatra, Tony Bennett, Perry Como, Johnny Mathis and Vic Damone.
-When the record player wasn't on the pop radio station was spinning the songs of The Four Seasons, The Beach Boys and Motown.
+When the record player wasn't on the local radio station was spinning the songs of The Four Seasons, The Beach Boys and Motown.
 This exposure to so many types of music at an early age gave Robbie an appreciation and love for all of the artists and their songs that are now staples in his performances.
 But that was just the beginning.

 When Robbie was 13 years of age, his father came home one day with an acoustic guitar and a Mel Bay instruction book.
 In just three weeks he was playing proficiently enough to write his first song, "I Don't Wanna".
 That's when he discovered he could sing.
 Within that same month, Robbie heard "I Want To Hold Your Hand" by The Beatles.
 That's when a light came on and he knew he wanted to be a musician.

 Throughout his teen years, Robbie performed for friends and family and with several local bands.